-The GCSE with AQA is assessed by final end of course exams in the four skills in EITHER foundation or higher (no mixing of tiers).
+The GCSE with AQA is assessed by final end of course exams in the four skills in EITHER foundation or higher (no mixing).
+WHICH subjects should I have an aptitude in?
 You should have an interest in the way the languages work and in the culture of Spanish speaking countries.

-Spain and the other Spanish speaking countries make up a vast Hispanic global economy so Spanish speakers are highly sought after by British employers.
+WHERE could this subject take me in the future?
+Spain and the other Spanish speaking countries make up a vast Hispanic global economy, so Spanish speakers are highly sought after by British employers.
 If you learn Spanish, being able to speak the language will put you in high demand when you look for a job in the future.
-Being a Spanish speaker would be an advantage for virtually any career you can think of, so we will not limit your imagination by listing jobs here.
-Suffice to say, along with a set of skills which employers look for, if you have English as a mother tongue and some competency in Spanish, you will be much in demand in the jobs market.
+Being a Spanish speaker would be an advantage for virtually any career you can think of so we will not limit your imagination by listing jobs here.
+Suffice to say, if you have English as a mother tongue and some competency in Spanish, you will be much in demand in the jobs market.
+WHO do I need to speak to for more information?
 Mrs Stoker, Ms Wood, Mrs Bellis and Miss Crichton will be happy to answer any queries about the GCSE Spanish course.
+"I like travelling so I wanted to do another language to add to my experience."
+"I thought Spanish Fast Track would be useful as Spanish is spoken in so many countries around the world."
+"I enjoy learning languages and wanted to try a new one."
+"When I go on holiday a lot of destinations speak Spanish, and I love visiting Spain."
+Year 10 Fast Track students Physical Education What is this subject about?